 Children’s Special Health (CSH)

-Call 235-9340 and speak with Pam for more information.
+Call 577-9729 and request to speak with Bev for more information.

-For more information please visit http://www.health.wyo.gov/familyhealth/csh/index.html.
+For more information please visit www.health.wyo.gov/familyhealth/csh/index.html.

 Call 577-9778 and request to speak with one of our MCH nurses for information.

 The Welcome Home Program supports all new mothers with home and/or phone visits.
 Registered Nurses are available to assess and answer questions related to postpartum, newborn care and breastfeeding.
 Referrals to community resources are made as needed, and a gift is provided for the newborn.
 Our services are free of charge.